fejbl2/lectures/Technical Overview of Handling Secrets/README.md

 - ❌ When deploying, must modify source code and rebuild
 - ❌ Bots will scan and reveal your secrets in no-time

+## A bit of theory

+If we don't hardcode the secrets in the executable, it has to read the values from **somewhere**.
+This "somewhere" is something external to the program.

+There are a few options for what exactly that might be:

+- Files on the disk
+- Environment variables
+- Network calls
+- ... (other erratic methods like measuring the CPU load, and interpreting the numbers somehow)

 ## Using .env files (or alike appsettings.json)

 - ✅ same binary, just supply a different .env file